Pluggable Neural Machine Translation Models via Memory-augmented Adapters: Approach

 where $\alpha$ and $\beta$ are hyperparameters. $\mathcal{L}_{\mathrm{NLL}}$ is the conventional negative log-likelihood.
 The agreement loss (i.e., $\mathcal{L}_{\mathrm{dist}}$)~\cite{Kambhatla:2022:Cipher} measures the distance between two distributions:

-\paragraph{Extension} Since our method does not change the model decoding, it can also be combined with the retrieval-based decoding algorithm as presented in $k$NN-MT~\cite{Khandelwal:2021:kNNMT}, which interpolates the model probability with a retrieved distribution.
+\paragraph{Extension} Since our method does not change the model decoding, it can also be combined with the retrieval-based decoding algorithm as shown in $k$NN-MT~\cite{Khandelwal:2021:kNNMT}, which interpolates the model probability with a retrieved distribution.
 We call this decoding method $k$NN decoding.
-See Section~\ref{appendix:model-training} in appendix for details.